Danny O'Donoghue: The Voice UK

 O'Donoghue co-wrote the track "Alive" for Bo Bruce's album Before I Sleep.
-On 16 July 2013, O'Donoghue announced he was leaving the show to concentrate on The Script.
+On 16 July 2013, O'Donoghue left the show to concentrate on The Script.

 Personal life

 O'Donoghue's father, Shay, died of stomach aneurysm on 14 February 2008, at the age of 63.
 The rose tattoo on O'Donoghue's left arm and the song "If You Could See Me Now" from their album #3 are dedicated to the memory of his father.
 His mother Ailish, died 8 February 2019.

-O'Donoghue is a supporter of English Premier League club Manchester United.

-O'Donoghue has a brother who lives in Melbourne, Australia.
+In June 2024, O'Donoghue revealed he attends Catholic Mass daily and gave up on alcohol, smoking and caffeine.